Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: System Structure and Advantages of O-ISAC

 \subsubsection{Beam Steering}

-Similar to beamforming and beam management techniques in RF-ISAC, O-ISAC can also exploit beam steering techniques to achieve spatial division multiplexing and reduce interference.
-By dynamically adjusting the direction and shape of laser beams, O-ISAC systems can avoid interference from unexpected sources and focus the beams precisely on the targets, which can be modeled as an optimization problem for the beam steering vector.
-Consequently, beam steering is crucial in O-ISAC, particularly in the high-mobility scenarios of ITS and IoT that demand fine collimation.
+Similar to the beamforming techniques in RF-ISAC, O-ISAC can also exploit beam-steering techniques to achieve spatial division multiplexing.
+By dynamically adjusting the direction and shape of laser beams, O-ISAC systems can avoid interference from unexpected sources and focus the beams precisely on the targets.
+While most existing beam-steering systems are bulky, fragile, and expensive, an acousto-optic beam-steering technique is reported in~\cite{LiAcoustoOpticLiDAR2023}, which achieves 2-mrad angular resolution in a chip-scale system.
+Towards this end, it is worth studying to integrate these miniaturized beam-steering system into O-ISAC for superior communication and sensing performances.